MadsAnker/webpage/webworkshop/index.md

 Then, we will implement the logic running on the server of our application using PHP and lastly implement the "hint" feature using PHP and JavaScript in conjunction.

 ## Evaluation
-[Click here](https://docs.google.com/forms/d/e/1FAIpQLSdSMIWLF3e-BN5QBVLFve5E4h3sBj-iEOwOMPsJnKrNpg1M5w/viewform?usp=sf_link) to open the valuation formula.
+[Click here](https://docs.google.com/forms/d/e/1FAIpQLSdSMIWLF3e-BN5QBVLFve5E4h3sBj-iEOwOMPsJnKrNpg1M5w/viewform?usp=sf_link) to open the evaluation formula.